Troubleshooting in R

 For example, imagine you had this piece of code

-# Calculate and get new variable about price
+# Calculate a new variable about price

 # another piece of code after